HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Unique User Identification

-Does the system provide an opportunity for unique login name for all users and administrators?Yes
+Does the system offer unique login name for all users and administrators?Yes

 Are account roles identified and documented?Yes